Spokhim/MouseBrainModelling/README.md

 Simulation is performed by the .csh and .py files.
 Analysis is done by the .ipynb.

+For reproducibility purposes, we created "Reproducibility.ipynb" which generates all the figures shown in the paper before editing with imaging software.
+The markdown version of the Jupyter notebook is below.

 ```python
 from useful_fns import *